leondutoit/pg-need-to-know/notes.md

 ## IP
 - give admin_user access to registered user via a view, remove user_list function
-    - do the same for groups
+- replace group_list with a groups view
-- add informational views in http api overview
+- add informational views in http api overview, with explanations
 - RLS policy to only allow data_owners to insert into tables, update model

 ## Done